 Test administrators follow precise instructions for proctoring of the SSAT — which will continue even as we expand our testing to include two new computer-based SSAT options: the SSAT at Home and the SSAT at Prometric test centers.

-Check out our guide for complete details.
+Check out our guide for complete details, including deadlines.

 Learn about our three safe and convenient ways to take the SSAT.

 Standard: There are typically eight SSAT Standard dates during the academic year at test sites around the world.
 In the U.S. and Canada, paper-based testing will not be an option on these dates.
 Internationally, we will have five paper-based test dates.

 Flex: These tests are given to an individual or group by member schools or approved educational consultants on any date other than the Standard dates.
 Students may take one Flex test in a testing year.

 We are committed to ensuring that test takers with disabilities receive reasonable accommodations when taking the SSAT.